zademn/EverythingCrypto/README.md

 # Hello there!

 In this repository I collect my adventures in the Cryptography world.
-You will find
+What to expect?
-- Medium-Highly Detailed explanations of algorithms
+- Medium-Highly detailed explanations of algorithms / concepts
-- Implementations in Python / Sage (Every notebook is self contained)
+- Implementations in Python / Sage (Every notebook is self contained up to prerequisites which you'll still find here)
 - Common libraries for solving the problems
 - Everything is full of resources (from Youtube videos with intuitive explanations to detailed papers on the subject)

 # IMPORTANT NOTE
 I **HIGHLY** recommend using nbviewer if you're reading these online: https://nbviewer.jupyter.org/github/zademn/EverythingCrypto/tree/master/
 - Github doesn't render the all mathematics inside the notebooks
 - Github doesn't render images properly inside the notebooks